 7. Written Check Amount: Start as far to the left as possible, then write the check amount out here in words.
 The cents are written here as a fraction with 2 digits over 100 (100 cents make a dollar).
 For security and to make sure the check is not tampered with, the cents are written even if there is none and a line is drawn to prevent anything from being added after.

 9. Memo Field: Again, this area is optional and can be used as a reminder, but might also need to have an account number if paying a bill.

 13. Signature Line: Sign here to validate the check.

-Before going, ensure that the check is properly filled out to you with your correct name, and the correct amount.
+Before going, ensure that the check parts are properly filled out to you with your correct name, and the correct amount.